Chart Color Schemes

 Lyons was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Lyons has a higher level of cultural diversity compared to most local markets, with 31.1% of its population born overseas and 29.7% speaking a language other than English at home.
-Christianity is the predominant religion in Lyons, accounting for 45.0% of the population.
-Buddhism is notably overrepresented in Lyons at 5.1%, compared to 4.1% across Greater Darwin.
+Lyons was found to have a higher cultural diversity than most local markets, with 31.1% of its population born overseas and 29.7% speaking a language other than English at home.
+Christianity is the dominant religion in Lyons, comprising 45.0% of the population.
+However, Buddhism is notably overrepresented in Lyons at 5.1%, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity